-The coverage of cybercrime varies between companies and level of policies.
-If you wait to find out how well you’re covered, it could be too late to get protection.
+The coverage of cybercrime varies between companies and the level of policies.
+If you wait to find out how well you're covered, it could be too late to get protection.

 Getting cyber insurance can be done in a couple of ways.
 You can purchase personal cyber insurance as a stand-alone policy, which is done to protect your small business.
 If you are thinking of buying a comprehensive home policy, you should get cybercrime coverage included.